 The judicial service examination is an entry-level exam for Civil Judges organized by every state public service commission and High Court for law graduates.
 Students can directly take the judicial service exam after graduation to become a member of the subordinate judiciary.

 There are two categories of judicial service exams, and the eligibility criteria for both are different.

 - Lower Judiciary Services: To appear for the judicial services examination, you must have a bachelor’s degree in law.
-Under the Advocates Act, 1961, the person must have enrolled or qualified to be enrolled as an advocate.
+Under the Advocates Act of 1961, the person must have enrolled or qualified to be enrolled as an advocate.
 It does not require any prior experience, and even students studying in the final year of their law schools can apply for the same as some states allow appearing in exams in the final semester of law.
-Moreover, it is the state which determines the age limit, and it is usually between the age of 21 to 35.
+Moreover, it is the state that determines the age limit, and it is usually between the ages of 21 to 35.

 - Higher Judiciary Service: Candidates for the higher judiciary services must be law graduates with a minimum of seven years of litigation experience.